Testing lepton non-unitarity with the next generation of Germanium-based CE$\nu$NS reactor experiments: Theory preliminaries

-Consequently, any process proportional to $G_F^2$ will receives an ``enhancement'' due the deviation from unitarity.
+Consequently, any process proportional to $G_F^2$ will receive an ``enhancement'' due the deviation from unitarity.
 This is counterintuitive because naively one expects less events than in the SM if the mixing is non-unitary, due to kinematically inaccessible heavy states.
 The reduction of the event number due to non-unitarity, and the ``increase'' due to the redefinition of $G_F$ compete with each other, so that in some cases one can achieve $\mathcal{N}_\text{SM}/\mathcal{N}_\text{NU} = 1$ even in the presence of non-unitarity.

-In the context of future CONUS-like experiments, we are interested on the electron antineutrinos produced by the reactor and the two accessible processes.
-The first is CE$\nu$NS, $\bar{\nu}_e + \text{Ge} \rightarrow \bar{\nu}_j + \text{Ge}$, where $N$ is a nucleus and the outgoing neutrino is not measured, so we will sum over the light mass eigenstates $\bar{\nu}_j$.
-The other is E$\nu e$S, $\bar{\nu}_e + e \rightarrow \bar{\nu}_j + e$.
+In the context of future CONUS-like experiments, we are interested in the electron antineutrinos produced by the reactor and the two accessible processes.
+The first is CE$\nu$NS, $\bar{\nu}_e + \text{N} \rightarrow \bar{\nu}_j + \text{N}$, where $\text{N}$ is a nucleus (Ge in CONUS) and the outgoing neutrino is not measured, so we will sum over the light mass eigenstates $\bar{\nu}_j$.
+The other is E$\nu$eS, $\bar{\nu}_e + e \rightarrow \bar{\nu}_j + e$.
 The relevant diagrams are given in figs.~\ref{fig:cevensdiag} and \ref{fig:escattdiag}, which include also the neutrino production vertices.
 In the unitary (SM) limit, the differential CE$\nu$NS cross section is given by